rafidhp/kangru/README.md

 Kangru is a platform that helps individuals find their identity and choose a future career that suits their interests, talents and potential.

+## 🤝 Contribution

+This project adopts the Kangru <a href="CODE_OF_CONDUCT.md">Code of Conduct</a>.
+Want to contribute?
+Feel free to fork this repo and create a pull request, or open an issue if you find a bug or new idea.

 ## 📃 License

 Kangru is an open source software licensed under the <a href="LICENSE">MIT LICENSE</a>.

+## 🛡️ Security

+For security concerns, please refer to our [SECURITY policy](SECURITY.md).